truecharts/website/src/content/docs/news/2024-04-23-dragonfish-release.md

 ### TrueNAS SCALE Cobia Users

 For existing TrueNAS SCALE users remaining on Cobia until such time they update, we understand that migration takes time.
-Whilst DragonFish is the future, you can select a special branch of TrueCharts in TrueNAS SCALE's catalogue settings called `legacy_23.10` (instead of main).
-This is, however, unsupported by TrueCharts from the release of DragonFish onwards.
+Whilst DragonFish is the future, you can select a special branch of TrueCharts in TrueNAS SCALE's catalogue settings called `legacy_23.10` (instead of `main`).
+This is, however, not covered by TrueCharts support from the release of DragonFish onwards.

 ### Users Upgrading to TrueNAS SCALE DragonFish